James Outman Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Braves pitching staff paces MLB.

-- The Braves have a 3.82 team ERA that ranks third among all MLB pitching staffs.
+- The Braves' 3.80 team ERA ranks third across all MLB pitching staffs.

-- Braves pitchers combine to allow 141 home runs (1.1 per game), the second-fewest in the league.
+- The Braves allow the second-fewest home runs in baseball (141 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.